Lauren-mcleod/DATA115-personal-data-set-/README.md

 **Visualization**

 After narrowing down the information, I made a bar chart showing the activities victims were doing when attacked by a Shark.
-Each activity is represented by a bar and shows
+Each activity is reported is represented as a bar.

 ![International activies done when getting attacked by Sharks](https://raw.githubusercontent.com/Lauren-mcleod/DATA115-personal-data-set-/master/activityplot2.png)

 This figure shows the activities shark attack victims across the globe were doing at the time they were attacked.
+By far the most attacks happen while the victim is surfing, closely followed by swimming.

 **Analysis**